SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

 ## ❔ Exercises

-For these exercises we are going to use the framework [Evidently](https://github.com/evidentlyai/evidently) developed by [EvidentlyAI](https://www.evidentlyai.com).
-Evidently currently supports both detection for both regression and classification models.
-The exercises are in large taken from [here](https://docs.evidentlyai.com/get-started/hello-world) and in general we recommend if you are in doubt about an exercise to look at the [docs](https://docs.evidentlyai.com/) for API and examples (their documentation can be a bit lacking sometimes, so you may also have to dive into the source code).
+For these exercises we are going to use the framework [Evidently](https://github.com/evidentlyai/evidently) ,developed by [EvidentlyAI](https://www.evidentlyai.com).
+Evidently currently supports detection for both regression and classification models.
+The exercises are in large part taken from [here](https://docs.evidentlyai.com/get-started/hello-world) and in general we recommend if you are in doubt about an exercise to look at the [docs](https://docs.evidentlyai.com/) for the API and examples (their documentation can be a bit lacking sometimes, so you may also have to dive into the source code).

-Additionally, we want to stress that data drift detection, concept drift detection etc. is still an active field of research and therefore exist multiple frameworks for doing this kind of detection.
+Additionally, we want to stress that data drift detection, concept drift detection, etc. is still an active field of research and so there exist multiple frameworks for doing this kind of detection.
 In addition to Evidently, we can also mention [NannyML](https://github.com/NannyML/nannyml), [WhyLogs](https://github.com/whylabs/whylogs) and [deepcheck](https://github.com/deepchecks/deepchecks).

-1. Start by installing Evidently
+1. Start by installing Evidently.

     ```python
     pip install evidently
     ```

-    You will also need `scikit-learn` and `pandas` installed if you do not already have it.
+    You will also need `scikit-learn` and `pandas` installed if you do not already have them.

 2. Hopefully you have already gone through session [S7 on deployment](../s7_deployment/README.md).
 As part of the deployment exercises about GCP functions you should have developed an application that can classify the